AlfredA93/meditate-with-alfred/README.md

 *Solution: I noticed this within 2 commits and went back to the usual present tense*

+- When adding documentation images to folder, I commited with a message on Media Screen Styling and forgot to add note on image add.
+*Solution: I noticed immediately and added a note with the next commit*

 ### **Mistakes Conclusion**

 I learnt alot throughout the making of this website, especially regarding git commit's.
 This was a valuable lesson which I learnt and applied very quickly and also highlighted how easy it can be to make a simple mistake.
 This helped me to stay focused and aware of what I enter between commit's and saves.